 I decided to pair the sweet taste of lettuce with leeks which bring some bite and another layer of flavor to the mix.
 If you haven’t cooked with leeks much before, there are a few tricks to cleaning them.

-Thanks to that growing process, though, they’re full of dirt — not just on the outside, but between the layers, too.
+Thanks to that process, though, they’re full of dirt — not just on the outside, but between the layers, too.
 So, to clean leeks, you slice all but a couple of inches of the green tops off then slice the root end away, and cut the leek down the middle lengthwise.

 Peel away the outer, tough leaves.
 They taste nasty and won’t cook properly, anyway.
 I toss mine into the compost pile, so I don’t feel too bad about discarding them.
 (If you feel guilty, there are many different ways to use leek leaves including wrapping fish in them before baking.)

 Even the leeks you buy in the grocery store are going to be gritty, so it’s always a good idea to repeat that process a few times.
 I think I had washed mine four times before I was sure all the dirt was gone.

 Cook those leeks in 2 tablespoons of your preferred fat.
-I went with an excellent extra virgin olive oil which comes in tins, so I don’t have to worry about it going rancid on the kitchen counter.
-You could use coconut oil if you’re into that but, to be honest, it may affect the flavor.
+I went with an excellent extra virgin olive oil.
+You could use coconut oil if you’re into that but it may affect the flavor.
 I’d suggest something more neutral if, for some reason, you don’t like olive oil.